prakashlab/octopi-driver-board/ODSv1.0.0-BP-Jmp/README.md

 This plane is designed to provide the following functionalities:

 - Expose all of the driver stack's backbone lines, including power rails, GPIO pins, inter-plane lines, communication buses, and the SPI demultiplexed chip-select lines for prototyping with jumper wires.
 This is useful for testing new components and for probing the system with oscilloscopes and logic analyzers.
-- Provide provide additional digital I/O, DAC, and ADC pins for prototyping use
+- Provide provide additional digital I/O, PWM, and ADC pins for prototyping use

 This plane is not associated with any daughter boards.